 IND494 is a competitive, cross-departmental collaborative class offered in our School of Industrial Design led by Executive Director Tom Matano.
 To participate in the class, Fashion and Web Design & New Media students must have a 3.0 GPA and prior department director approval.

-According to lead instructor Antonio Borja, the School of Industrial Design’s associate director, the class is designed, “to provide students a project with specific guidelines and deadlines—projects that can help them build their portfolios at Academy of Art University.”
+According to lead instructor Antonio Borja, the School of Industrial Design’s associate director, the class is designed, “to provide students a project with specific guidelines and deadlines—projects that can help them build their industrial design portfolio at Academy of Art University.”
 The class also seeks to create an environment in which sponsors like Jaguar, “can interact with and see what young designers think of the brand and where it could go as we move toward partially or fully autonomous vehicles.

 “The group did a very good job of capturing the essence of Jaguar and pushing the narrative of what driving may become in ways that I didn’t anticipate,” adds Borja.
 “For them, driving a car will be rare, a luxury.
 Driving will have cachet, and while cars will essentially be autonomous, you will have the option of driving and feeling the machine yourself.
 That will be the ultimate luxury.”